Common Questions About Alcohol

 What does alcohol do for the body?

 Alcohol is a depressant that affects the central nervous system.
 When consumed, it can slow down brain function, impair judgment, and interfere with motor skills.
-In moderate amounts, some studies suggest that certain types of alcohol, such as red wine, may have some potential health benefits, particularly for heart health.
-However, it's important to remember that excessive alcohol consumption can lead to a wide range of negative health effects, including liver damage, increased risk of certain cancers, and addiction.
+It's important to remember that excessive alcohol consumption can lead to a wide range of negative health effects, including liver damage, increased risk of certain cancers, and addiction.

 What are the health risks associated with alcohol consumption?